andremsm/internship_frontend/README.md

 Contains two branches, main and experimental.
 The difference between them is that the experimental branch has some additional features like adding and removing images through the frontend, besides the updater Python app.

+The mongodb.json file can be used to feed the database with some sample courses.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).